VK 45.01 (P): Design

 Ferdinand Porsche developed the spring rod roller carriage; there were 6 road wheels, each road wheel formed of an inner and outer paired wheel per axle.
 The six paired road wheels were divided into three 2-axle bogies per side, for a total of 12 individual wheels, 6 road wheels/axles, in 3 bogies.
 The wheels were not 'interleaved' like those of the Tiger I. The 57 to 59 tons combat weight in combination with 640 mm wide "slack-tracks" (KGS 62/640/130) using no return rollers, produced a ground pressure of about 1.06 kg / cm2.

 The gasoline-electric drive specially developed by Ferdinand Porsche entered "uncharted territory" for road vehicles; this led to numerous development issues with the drive system.
-The two air-cooled V-10 engines designated Porsche Type 101, which were merged respectively with a Siemens-Schuckert 500 kVA generator, generated the necessary electric power to operate each of the two Siemens 230 kW (312.7 PS) individual-output electric motors.
+The two air-cooled 15-litre V-10 engines designated Porsche Type 101, which were each coupled with a Siemens-Schuckert 500 kVA generator, generated the necessary electric power to operate each of the two Siemens 230 kW (312.7 PS) individual-output electric motors driving the rear sprockets.
 In this drive system, a mechanical power transmission system and gearbox could be omitted, since now a 3-step speed switch took over the work.
 The electric motors transferred their power to a final drive with a ratio of 15: 1 directly to the drive wheels located at the rear.
 The fuel tanks carried 520 litres of petrol and allowed a driving range of 105 kilometers.
 Two compressed air tanks in the front crew compartment area assisted the driver during braking maneuvers.

 Unlike the Henschel design's mid-hull mounting for the turret, the VK 45.01 (P) had its Krupp-designed turret mounted at the front.
-The turret, which mounted the 8.8 cm KwK 36 and a 7.92 mm MG 34 coaxial machine gun, was essentially the same Krupp design also used for Henschel's contract-winning VK45.01(H) prototype design.
+The turret, which mounted the 8.8 cm KwK 36 and a 7.92 mm MG 34 coaxial machine gun, was essentially the same Krupp design also used for Henschel's contract-winning VK45.01 (H) prototype design.
 The first eight turrets produced had lower sides and a flat roof with raised centre section to allow the gun to be depressed through a larger arc.